smravec/Linux-Notes/Arch-Base-Install.md

 ```
 fdisk -l
 ```
-now start partitioning your disk (it could be named /dev/sda, /dev/nvme0 or /dev/mmcblk0)
+now start partitioning your disk (it could be named /dev/sda, /dev/nvme0n1 or /dev/mmcblk0, for the rest of this guide I will use /dev/nvme0n1)
 ```
 fdisk YOUR_DISK
 ```
 .eg
 ```
-fdisk /dev/nvme0
+fdisk /dev/nvme0n1
 ```
 then view all the commands for fdisk
 ```